rafalcode/c_utilities/README.md

 # Programs
 * matread: reads a text which consists of a raw matrix of arbitrary size. floats assumed all round.
+* genread: parses a text file into lines and words.